Updated and expanded 9/10/2021

 Crocoblock is a suite of plugins / an add-on packages for the Elementor page builder.
 It includes a theme and template library in addition to CPT-related features.

 The suite contains a huge number of Elementor widgets and users may find they got the CPT features as a bonus.
 The suite uniquely includes a plugin called JetEngine, which allows you to create CPTs and custom fields and another plugin JetThemeCore for creating templates.
 So, the suite covers both creating CPTs and creating templates.
+Recently the Crocoblock team has been adding basic support for Gutenberg in JetEngine, JetSmartFilters, and a few of the other plugins.

 Pros: You can use the Crocoblock Suite to extend built in post types and it supports relational fields linking CPTs.
 The Elementor Pro widgets that support dynamic data work with JetEngine fields and Crocoblock has added dynamic fields to a number of the widgets in the suite.
+There is advanced functionality available for edge cases.

 The team releases updates and new features regularly and there is a very active Facebook group.
 The suite contains a plugin JetSmartFilters that works with its CPTs.
 The Crocoblock suite works with Elementor free version (works with Pro but doesn't require it) and has a lifetime license option.
 The plugins are distributed without a license file, but I believe they are GPL.